YannChye/noPreferenceInCamelCase/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+If you wish to run a local version with the full dataset, skip to [Local](#local).
+If you wish to run a scaled down version on your own Heroku app, follow the following [Heroku](#heroku) steps.

+### Heroku
-**To get your own database and app up and running on heroku, follow these steps**
+**To get your own database and app up and running on heroku, follow these steps.**
 1. Fork our directory on github.
 2. Sign up for an [Heroku](https://www.heroku.com/) account.
 3. Sign up for [mapbox](https://www.mapbox.com/), and replace your api key with ours on the _/static/js/config.js_ file.
 Remember to restrict your mapbox api key to your app url, so you don't get hit with nasty charges!!!